Last Updated on

-When my family moved from Texas to Michigan, we discovered that the weather was hot.
+When I was 5, my family moved from Texas to Michigan, and we discovered how hot summers could get.
 We also discovered the joys of swimming to stay cool.

 We swam at a nearby neighborhood pool, which was practically our own, as the neighborhood was still largely undeveloped.
-Sometimes, though, we went to a members’ from church and swam.
-Mr. and Mrs. Horn were nice enough to let us come swim in their pool.
+Sometimes, Mr. and Mrs. Horn (an older couple from church) were nice enough to let us come swim in their pool.
 I don’t know how regularly we did so but I remember it clearly – probably in large part due to the fact that Mrs. Horn always had cookies for us when we were done swimming.

 I remember walking in one day and seeing dozens of cookies spread out on Mrs. Horn’s counter upon newspaper to cool.
 This was how she cooled them.
 I was intrigued since that wasn’t how we did it.

-Still, it seemed to work, and when I make her cookies, I cool them on newspaper, just like she did!
+Still, it seemed to work, and when I make her chewy chocolate chip cookies, I cool them on newspaper, just like she did!

 2 3/4 cups flour